 it can only do speaking.

-When I read this, I thought, Nokia doesn’t make phones anymore!
+When Dr. Stern read this, he thought, Nokia doesn’t make phones anymore!
 They sold it to Microsoft.
 So what’s all the fuss about?

-The other losses are just as difficult to explain: I lost 16% on Electrolux (household appliances), 10% on Metro (retailer) and 9% on Smith & Nephew (medical devices).
+The other losses are just as difficult to explain: he lost 16% on Electrolux (household appliances), 10% on Metro (retailer) and 9% on Smith & Nephew (medical devices).
 In most cases, it is very difficult to explain the market movements.
-Next week, I’ll talk about the gains.
+Next week, Dr. Stern will talk about the gains.
 They are just as undeserved.